 Future studies should focus on developing and evaluating correction models as more data become available from the PA network, as well as installing and documenting additional colocation sites.
 Specifically, the k-value utilized in our Model 2 should be adjusted and re-evaluated as more collocation data become available.
-Valid collocation data are imperative for both developing and evaluating small sensorlow-cost monitor performance before and after applying a correction formula.
+Valid collocation data are imperative for both developing and evaluating small sensor performance before and after applying a correction formula.
 These corrections should be evaluated in comparison with the others available to ensure comparable or improved performance.
+In addition, the improved particle bin correction factor proposed by Wallace et al. (2021) should be implemented for these sites and an adjusted RH correction model should be developed.

 We recommend testing the performance of several models at specific sites of interest and selecting the best performing model for a given site (Figure 4 in the SI provides a breakdown for the testing sites and models evaluated here).
-Models 1, 2, 5 and 7 presented here are good starting points.
+Models 1, 2, 57 and 78 presented here are good starting points.
 As more colocation data become available, seasonal and area specific correction models should be examined.
 Performance in the moderate to high concentration range should be focused on as these are the most important from a health perspective; the low concentrations are less important while also being the most observed levels in the US and Canada.
-Correlation is useful for evaluating overall sensor-monitor performance at a site, but not as useful for evaluating and comparing correction performance.
+Correlation is useful for evaluating overall sensor performance at a site, but not as useful for evaluating and comparing correction performance.
 Normalised methods such as NRMSE, MFB or MFE are good measures, but we recommend evaluations across a range of PM{2.5} concentrations, such as using the AQHI+ framework as presented here.
 If one intends to develop a site-specific correction model, we recommend using the same form as our Model 2 while adjusting the k value.
 For scenarios where testing models on individual locations is not an option, such as applying a correction in an area without a nearby PA-FEM colocation site, we recommend using our Model 2.